NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/architecture.rst

    Component diagram for front-end UI.

-The component diagram for the back-end application shown in :numref:`figComponentBack`, shows that the back-end comprises several component applications.
+The component diagram for the back-end application shown in :numref:`architecture figComponentBack`, shows that the back-end comprises several component applications.
 The application ``femUQ.py`` is the application that parses the input from the front end, sets up the workflow by creating a ``workflow_driver`` script and then launches the UQ engine.
 The choice of UQ Engine and applications to run in the workflow is determined from the data passed from the UI and information contained in a file, ``WorkflowApplication.json``.
 The ``WorkflowApplication.json`` file is a file that maps the applications specified in the output from the UI with a specific application contained on the users' local machine or at the remote HPC resource, as such it allows the researchers to modify the applications that may be run in the workflow w/o the need to recompile the application.
 Once the ``workflow_driver`` file is created, control is passed to a UQ engine, which repeatedly runs the ``workflow_driver`` to generate the results.
 In running the workflow, some of the applications will invoke applications not developed to meet the API.
 For such applications, pre- and post-processors are provided.
 The figure shows the back-end application running locally or remotely on an HPC at DesignSafe.

-.. _figComponentBack:
+.. _architecture figComponentBack:

 .. figure:: figures/componentBack.png
    :align: center